LucasWaelti/kalibr-wiki/Installation.md

 The following two sources for the toolbox are available:

 * **building from source**<br>
-    Depends on a working installation of ROS hydro and a catkin workspace.
+    Depends on a working installation of ROS indigo and a catkin workspace.
 Binaries will run faster than with the CDE package and all tools are available.

 * **CDE package**<br>
     This package is the easiest and fastest way to get the toolbox running.
 All dependencies are packed within this package and no external dependencies are required.
 The [Camera focus](camera-focus) and [Calibration validator](calibration-validator) tools aren't available with the CDE-package as they require a native ROS installation.